evgenyneu/siba/scaffolds/project/README.md

 ## Testing

 The project contains test files with examples.
 Two types of tests are used: unit and integration.
-In unit test file system and shell commands are not exectuted.
+In unit tests file system, shell and other time consuming operations are not performed.

 To run unit tests:
         rake